Review of the Island's Development Plans

 More detailed information, survey results and facts and figures can also be found in the following Evidence Reports:

 Call for Sites

 The 2nd stage of public consultation also included a 'Call for Sites'.
 This provided an opportunity for residents, landowners and organisations to suggest land in Guernsey which is, in principle, available for development over the next 10 years.
 Sites had to fit with the States agreed spatial strategy, which is set out in the Strategic Land Use Plan, so must be located in or around Main and Local Centres.

 Submissions received through this process will feed into the assessment of what land may be potentially available and suitable for development so that the most appropriate sites can be considered as part of the Plan Review process as it moves forward.
-The outcomes of this exercise will be completed and published alongside the publication of a Draft Island Development Plan, expected in late Spring of 2014.
+The outcomes of this exercise will be completed and published alongside the publication of a Draft Island Development Plan, expected in February 2015.

 It is important to bear in mind, the assessment of a site through this process does not mean that the site will necessarily be allocated for development in the new Plan or that planning permission will be granted for development.

 If you have made a Call for Sites submission to the Department you will receive an acknowledgment letter with a reference which should be kept safely for any future correspondence in the next stage.

 More information about the 'Call for Sites' can be found in a guidance note produced by the Department.

 The first stage public consultation, the General Topics Papers, was held between the 16th January and 16th March 2012.
 The first stage 'threw the net wide' to inform as many people as possible about the Plan Review and to seek their views and opinions about a wide range of topics.

 The Department prepared a report summarising the consultation and the responses received: